ScreepsMods/screepsmod-map-tool/README.md

 Ctrl+Right Click to remove a sector (fills with solid rooms)*

-Middle clicking will flood fill from the cursor's position, this is useful to find isolated rooms
+Alt+Left Click will flood fill from the cursor's position, this is useful to find isolated rooms

 *If a room is removed but not regenerated it will be completely walled off with game objects removed.
 This is done because map tool can not completely remove a room as this must be done in the CLI with the `map.removeRoom` command.